Bright and photostable single-photon emitter in silicon carbide: Discussion

-We exclude, as possible underlying defect structures, single carbon (C) and silicon (Si) vacancies, since the C vacancies tend to anneal out at temperatures above 500$^{\circ}~$C \cite{CVD} and the Si vacancies \cite{SiVSiC1, SiVSiC2, SiVSiC4} are in the NIR.
-The D$_{I}$-defect \cite{D1}, D$_{II}$-defect \cite{D2}, and di-vacancies \cite{DiV1} show optical signatures in different spectral ranges which eliminates them as possible emitter origins.
-Antisites, which are replaced Si (C) atoms by C (Si) atoms, show very low formation energies, hence, they are the most common defects in SiC \cite{ANT}.
-Nevertheless, annealing temperatures around $\sim 200-300^{\circ}~$C cause antisites to become mobile and they eventually recombine.
-In conclusion, none of the yet optically characterized emitters or described defect structures in 4H-SiC seems to match the observed and measured features of the emitter.
+We exclude, as possible underlying defect structures, single carbon (C) and silicon (Si) vacancies, since C vacancies tend to anneal out at temperatures above 500$^{\circ}~$C~\cite{CVD} and Si vacancies~\cite{SiVSiC1, SiVSiC2, SiVSiC4} emit in the near IR.
+The D$_{I}$-defect~\cite{D1}, D$_{II}$-defect~\cite{D2}, and di-vacancies~\cite{DiV1} show optical signatures in different spectral ranges, which eliminates them as possible emitter origins.
+Antisites, which are Si (C) atoms replaced by C (Si) atoms, show very low formation energies, and hence they are the most common defects in SiC~\cite{ANT}.
+Nevertheless, annealing temperatures around $200^{\circ}~$C to $300^{\circ}~$C cause antisites to become mobile, and they eventually recombine.
+In conclusion, none of the optically characterized emitters or described defect structures in 4H-SiC seem to match the observed and measured features of the emitter.

-Based on the conflict between the possible polarization states in hexagonal polytype hosts ($60^\circ$ separation between states, apparent in Fig. \ref{Figure1}(a)) and the two observed orthogonal polarization states of the emitter, we propose a polytype inclusion.
-In the case of 3C-SiC just a single plane needs to be skipped and the violation in terms of the polarization is resolved \cite{2003_APL_Bai_SiCPC}.
-During the production of SiC wafers by Cree inc. epitaxy defects such as 3C inclusions can be incorporated, in particular where the step-flow was interrupted during epitaxy layer growth \cite{CREE_SiCWafer}.
+Based on the conflict between the possible polarization states in hexagonal polytype hosts [$60^\circ$ separation between states, apparent in Fig.~\ref{Figure1}(a)] and the two observed orthogonal polarization states of the emitter, we propose a polytype inclusion.
+In the case of 3C-SiC, the most common cubic polymorph in SiC, just a single plane needs to be skipped and the violation in terms of the polarization is resolved because of the orthogonality between different bonds~\cite{2003_APL_Bai_SiCPC, 2015_NatCom_Lohrmann_SiC6H}, as further discussed in Supplement 1.
+During the production of SiC wafers by Cree, Inc., epitaxy defects such as 3C inclusions can be incorporated, particularly where the step flow was interrupted during epitaxy layer growth~\cite{CREE_SiCWafer}.